emmajanedrews/base-template/_posts/2017-07-21-the-key-to-successful-communication-in-life-and-business.md

 {% include youtube.html %}

-The two most critical skills to succeed at a high level in both business and in life are &nbsp;communication and problem-solving.
+The two most critical skills to succeed at a high level in both business and in life are communication and problem-solving.

 One of my favorite quotes is: **“The single greatest problem in communication is the illusion that it has taken place.”**